OlofHarrysson/sticker/markdown/installation.md

 If you'd like to continue to use Butler after the daily limit is reached you'll have to create your own Google Cloud project.

 ### Setup a Google Cloud Project
 1. Go to [https://cloud.google.com/](https://cloud.google.com/) and create an account.
-[Free Credits](https://cloud.google.com/free/docs/gcp-free-tier)
+Google offers [Free Credits](https://cloud.google.com/free/docs/gcp-free-tier) for new users
 2. Create a new project.

 ### Setup Google Cloud Storage